marvinscheffold/string-work/README.md

 StringWork is a react-like library for building user interfaces.<br>

 * It´s core is based on JavaScript template literals
 * It is built with TypeScript

+#Why?

+I really like React and in order to understand it even better I started this project.
+I do not intend to create a widely used framework - at least for now.
+This is just for fun and to push my own limits.

 # Installation